alpaddesai/DeployITStrategy/README.md

 # Deploying IT Strategy

 The project provides an introduction to IT strategies.
-The source for the images are provided.
+The images are not custom, the source for the images are provided.

 For details: https://github.com/alpaddesai/DeployITStrategy/releases